silicons/Citadel-Station-13-RP/nepids.md

 - Augmentations often operate in synchronicity with the user it was designed for, as well as their environment.
 Wireless power distribution systems are wired into most common places on a ship to maintain low-power implants.
 Specific implants are often adapted to their user's preferences, with more advanced ones adjusting to their user's style over time without intervention.
 - While the utilization of external equipment is a constant for the species, the overall usage of prosthetics and cybernetics are at best, subject to debate.
 More conservative arkships and cultures tend to shun the elective usage of cybernetics - considering them to unacceptably blend the line between what is natural, and what is *created*.

-### Synthetics
+## Synthetics

 Synthetic life is nothing new to the Dnin-Nepids.
 The quick discovery of cohesive, self-sustaining networks led to an explosion of artificial intelligence.
 Eager technologists raced each other to be the first to fabricate a *created* lifeform.
 Unlike most corporations, these early synthetics were primarily researched, rather than put to work.
 While neural networks were common - as much of an inaccurate, *rough* commodity as they were - true synthetics were few in number at first.
 The processes required to fabricate positronic cores at the precisions required for their purpose were restricted to the most enigmatic of institutions.
 Early synthetic models were slow to take off, slow to evolve, and slow to *think*.
 As much of a curiosity as they were, they were relatively neglected compared to the zeal for augmentations and technologies that improve the *self*.

 With the discovery of lightspeed transit and the dispatch of the first scouting vessels, however, the race for sapient constructs re-ignited with far higher stakes.
 Rather than the mere goal of research into the artifice of synthetics itself, the need for avatars that could weather the hostile conditions of space, and forge out ahead where *people* could not, arose.
 Longevity of positronic cores skyrocketed from months, to years, until the first seemingly stable personalities arose.
 A stark contrast to the mass-produced, pre-imprinted positronics of a corporation, Dnin-Nepid synthetics were built to act in tandem with their creators, rather than to work *for* their creators.

-#### Nomenclature
+### Nomenclature

-Created to be an extension of their host vessels and their technicians and artisans, Dnin-Nepid synthetics share a similar, but divergent naming scheme as the one often used to name arkships and shuttlecraft.
+Created to be an extension of their host vessels, Dnin-Nepid synthetics share a similar, but divergent naming scheme as the one often used to name arkships and shuttlecraft.

 - Synthetics are always identified in domain by their originating ship.
     - For the outlying cases where one is not made onboard a ship, the name of the planet or the stellar system is also acceptable.